Check that all six of the side vents

 Tails are optional.
 If you want to, tie simple rectangular streamers from the lowest four bridle attachment points.
 That is, near the bottom of the sail as seen in flight.

-Hope you enjoyed learning how to make my Parasail kite design!
+I hope you enjoyed learning how to make my MBK Parasail design!